Csi18nAlistairMann/xkcd/process.md

      1. Cols: xy->xy
  1. Co-ords:
    1. For each textual element
-     1. determine where the corner should go (just tl, tr, bl, br for now)
+     1. determine where the corner should go (just tl, tr, bl, br for now.
+The corner should generally be the closest corner the ballon has to any line indicating the speaker. )
        1. Append a "C" for centering within autowidth div, space if not used (eg, "TLC", "BR ")
         1. Append a "T" to make a fixed width block above or below the image (eg, "TLCT")
      1. Get pixel co-ords for textual element and point elements
      1. determine max width of bubble
  1. Erase all textual and speech bubble elements
- 1. File | save as | xkcd-notext-<title>.xcf
+ 1. File | save as | xkcd-notext-\<title>.xcf
  1. File | export … | export | export
  1. Close gimp
  1. Upload png to imgur and capture img src address
- 1. At www.csi18n.com, mkdir -p ~/csi18n/xkcd/<title> //title should use underscore not spaces
+ 1. At www.csi18n.com, mkdir -p ~/csi18n/xkcd/\<title> //title should use underscore not spaces
-   1. cd ~/csi18n/xkcd/<title>
+   1. cd ~/csi18n/xkcd/\<title>
    1. cp ../20141201/index.php . (or whichever is most recent version)
    1. cp ../20141201/index.html .
      1. in index.php,
-       1. search replace old title with new
+       1. replace nroot with new title, vis "xkcd-\<title>-"
        1. change container_width to match image width
        1. fill in frame_array: first is 2, then number text els in each frame, 8 frames
        1. ~~edit “handle POSTS” to suit~~